roman2veces/unitree_ros2_to_real/README.md

 ```

 Only if you took position_control.launch.py or walking_control.launch.py, you will need the next
 terminal to launch a twist driver

 **Terminal 2:**
 ```
 docker exec -it <container name> bash

-# We couldn't install this package with the Dockerfile, so you have to do it manually:
-sudo apt install -y ros-foxy-teleop-twist-keyboard

 # I strongly recommend to change the speed when using the teleop_twist_keyboard package
 # you will see the indications to do it after executing the next command